6lack: 2011–2017: Beginnings and Free 6lack

-2018–present: East Atlanta Love Letter and 6pc Hot
+2018–present: East Atlanta Love Letter, 6pc Hot, and Since I Have a Lover

 In April 2018, he released the single "OTW" with Khalid and Ty Dolla Sign, which has reached at number 57 on the Billboard Hot 100.
 "OTW" became 6lack's highest peaking song on the Hot 100.
 The first single for his sophomore album, "Switch", was released on June 22, 2018, with a music video released on July 16.
 "Nonchalant" was released as the album's second single on August 17, with its accompanying music video.
 On September 14, 2018, 6lack released his second studio album, East Atlanta Love Letter, featuring guest appearances from Future, J. Cole, Offset, and Khalid.
 The album's release was preceded by the singles "Switch" and "Nonchalant."
 In October 2018, 6lack started a tour for the promotion of the album, with opening acts THEY., Tierra Whack, Boogie, Deante' Hitchcock, Summer Walker, and Ari Lennox.
 6lack later featured on several other songs, such as "Waves" by Normani. and "Crowded Room" by Selena Gomez, in 2019 and early 2020, respectively.

 In May 2020, 6lack released the track "ATL Freestyle".
 A few weeks later, on June 24, 2020, 6lack celebrated his birthday with the release of the single "Float".
 He also announced his EP 6pc Hot, which was released on June 26 and included the Lil Baby-assisted single, "Know My Rights".
 He also launched his own hot sauce brand 600 Degrees Original.

 6lack appeared on two tracks from Spillage Village's Spilligion album, released in September 2020.
-During 2020, he collaborated with British virtual band Gorillaz and singer-songwriter Elton John on the track "The Pink Phantom", for the band's seventh studio album, Song Machine, Season One: Strange Timez.
+During 2020, he collaborated with British virtual band Gorillaz and singer-songwriter Elton John on the track "The Pink Phantom", for the band's seventh studio album, Song Machine, Season One: Strange Timez, and with rappers Lil Durk and Young Thug for the song "Stay Down" from the former's sixth studio album, The Voice.
+The song peaked at number 74 on the Billboard Hot 100.

 In 2021, he released "Calling My Phone" with Bronx rapper Lil Tjay.
+In 2022, he was featured on Canadian singer-songwriter Jessie Reyez's album Yessie, in her song "Forever", and its accompanying music video.

+On March 24, 2023, 6lack released his album Since I Have a Lover.
+The 19-track album featured the artists QUIN, Wale, and Don Toliver.
+The album was nominated for best progressive R&B album at the Grammys.
+In an interview with Complex, 6lack stated that the title responds to questions such as "Where have you been?
+What have you been doing?
+What's the inspiration?" that people asked him.
+On March 22, 2024, 6lack released his acoustic project No More Lonely Nights.
+It featured 6 songs off his album Since I Have a Lover.